Evaluation of a Ptosis Patient

 - If severe enough and left untreated, the drooping eyelid can cause other conditions, such as amblyopia or astigmatism.

-- This is a photograph of a patient with severe bilateral ptosis (Ptosis is sometimes referred to as Blepharoptosis.
+- This is a photograph of a patient with severe bilateral ptosis (Ptosis is may also be called Blepharoptosis.
 It refers to an eyelid which is droopy.
 This may possibly cause a loss of vision, especially while reading, headaches, and eyebrow strain.

 Evaluation of patients with moderate (or better levator function) may possibly involve 2.5% phenyelphrine drops to assess the response.